-Take special care when pulling two and three trailers.
-There are more things that can go wrong, and doubles/triples are less stable than other commercial vehicles.
+Take special care when pulling 2 and 3 trailers.
+There are more things that can go wrong, and doubles/triples are less stable than other CMVs.
 Some areas of concern are discussed below.

-7.1.1 - Prevent Trailer From Rolling Over
+7.1.1 - Prevent the Trailer From Rolling Over